Alaska Department of Fish and Game

 Application can be made in several ways:

 - Apply at Online Licensing Store.
-Payment is made with a credit card, and your license will be mailed to you within 14 days.
+Your registration will be mailed to you within 14 days.

-- A Business/Guide License Application can be printed from your computer, filled out, and mailed to the Department of Fish & Game with a check or money order.
-The license will be mailed to you within 14 days.
+- A Business/Guide Registration Application can be printed from your computer, filled out, and mailed to the Department of Fish & Game.
+The registration will be mailed to you within 14 days.

 - Submit an application at any Alaska Department of Fish & Game area or regional office.
-Anchorage, Fairbanks, and Juneau offices will accept cash, checks, credit cards, and money orders.
-All other area offices will accept checks or money orders only.
-The license is effective immediately but remains temporary until ADF&G sends you your valid wallet-sized license.
+The registration is effective immediately but remains temporary until ADF&G sends you your valid wallet-sized registration.